shrinktofit/rapier.js/README.md

 `builds/prepare_builds` directory (and subdirectories) are modified.

-The built packages will be in `builds/rapier2d/pkg`, `builds/rapier3d/pkg`, etc. To build the `-compat` variant of the packages, run `npm run build` in the `rapier-compat` directory.
+The built packages will be in `builds/rapier2d/pkg`, `builds/rapier3d/pkg`, etc. To build the `-compat` variant of the packages, run `npm i` then `npm run build` in the `rapier-compat` directory.
 Note that this will only work if you already ran `prepare_all_projects.sh`.
 The compat packages are then generated in, e.g., `rapier-compat/builds/3d/pkg`.

 ## Feature selection